The Importance & Value of Business Networking

 - Join relevant clubs and groups

 This can take some research, but you’ll find many networking resources through group affiliations.
 For example, if you’re a marketer, most major cities have an ad club, small business association, city of commerce, and so forth – all of which come rich with resources and hosted events.
-Even just attending occasional meetings can give you access to professionals who can benefit your career.
+Even just attending occasional meetings can give you access to business professionals who can benefit your career.

 Social media can be another great way to find clubs or events that fit your needs.
 LinkedIn features hundreds of groups and associations.
 Facebook has groups based on various fields and interests; MeetUp can help you find events and groups that fit your goals; Eventbrite is full of local happenings.
 Opportunities are everywhere!